 MoDOT continues to operate efficiently.
 The department's operating expenses remain relatively flat, with the exception of minimal increases.
-In the past ten years, MoDOT has completed 4,333 projects worth \$10.9 billon, at 7.5 percent under budget.
-Since 2011, MoDOT has reduced its workforce by 19 percent, disposed of more than 750 pieces of equipment and sold 124 facilities.
+In the past ten years, MoDOT has completed 4,300 projects worth \$10.9 billon, at 6.4 percent under budget.
+Since 2011, MoDOT has reduced its workforce by 1,200 employees, disposed of more than 750 pieces of equipment and sold 124 facilities.
 Those efforts have saved more than \$1.2 billion and bolstered the construction program to enable critical roadway improvements.
-But the department cannot cut its way to an improved transportation system and solve its funding constraints.

-Even with these savings, Missouri has some challenges ahead.
-Missouri's 2022-2026 STIP is primarily maintenance-focused.
+Missouri's 2023-2027 STIP is primarily maintenance-focused.
 In previous years, the annual contractor awards in the STIP were as high as \$1.2 billion, with about 50 percent used for meeting asset management goals.
-In this STIP, the annual contractor awards average \$1.1 billion, and nearly 84 percent is aimed at meeting asset management goals.
-The opportunities to expand the system - widening a busy two-lane road to four lanes to reduce congestion and make systematic safety improvements, or building a new roadway or interchange to help promote business development and bring jobs to the state - are minimal.
-The financial capacity to reconstruct and modernize our interstate system is also minimal.
+In this STIP, the annual contractor awards average \$1.5 billion, and nearly 74 percent is aimed at meeting asset management goals.
+With an increase in contractor awards, the opportunities to expand the system - widening a busy two-lane road to four lanes to reduce congestion and make systematic safety improvements, or building a new roadway or interchange to help promote business development and bring jobs to the state - are growing.